 - Loss of Motor Function: $1,724,594

 Unless an SCI victim who lacks adequate health coverage is fortunate enough to have a solid outside support system around them, they may be relegated to a very dire, precarious position.
-After all, if many Americans struggle to afford an emergency expense over $400, how fair is it to impose one's accumulating up to six or seven figures on them, often at the most vulnerable points in their lives?
+After all, if many Americans struggle to afford an emergency expense over $400, how fair is it to burden them with six or seven figures of emergency expenses, often at the most vulnerable points in their lives?

 But it’s not even just in-hospital care where exorbitant costs remain an issue.
 A survey that was covered in the Boston Globe two years ago found that over 1/4th of diabetic health patients (26%) in the U.S. ration their insulin due to high costs.
 This is 8% higher than the global insulin rationing average, and has directly correlated with far too many tragic, preventable headlines of patients dying because they couldn’t afford an adequate insulin supply.